Hello and welcome to the Spring Term. Miss Shaw and Mrs Grocott cannot wait to get started on this half term's topics!

 In MATHS we will be looking at multiplication and division before moving on to measurement.

 Our SCIENCE topic for the whole of the Spring term is Animals including humans.
 We will be learning why nutrition is important and what types of foods animals, including humans, need in order to thrive.
 We will also be looking at skeletons and identifying and naming bones.

 In GEOGRAPHY we will be completing a world study on Brazil.
 We will be comparing life in Brazil with life here in the UK.

-In PE we will be focusing on gymnastics and rounders.
-Rounders will take place on a Tuesday and gymnastics will take place every Thursday.
-Please make sure your child has their indoor and outdoor kits in school every day in case either of these change.
+In PE we will be focusing on netball (Mondays) and dance (Wednesdays).
+Please make sure your child has their indoor and outdoor kits in school every day as these days are subject to change!

 Homework, spellings and reading.

 English and maths homework will continue to be set every Wednesday and is due back in on the following Monday.
 Spellings and times tables tests will be sent home on a Monday and the tests will take place on the following Friday.